julisotoh/Databricks_learning/Machine_Learning_PCA.md

 )
 ```

-I can inspect the vector that will be used as input:
+I can inspect the input:

 ```python
 df_features.select(